aswinvk28/ai-in-business/Metrics/data_governance.md

 - **The Data Value** on **Provenance** depends on: Data Bias
 - **The Data Management Cost** on **Provenance** depends on: Data Formats and Transformation

+__Sensitivity and Specificity__

-1. While annotating data, the mistakes and unidentified objects in images, let's say are taken into consideration with True Positive Rate and False Positive Rate.
-This is termed as Specificity and Sensitivity.
+1. While annotating data, the mistakes and unidentified objects in images, let's say are taken into consideration with True Positive Rate and True Negative Rate.
+This is termed as Sensitivity and Specificity.

+- True Positives are those that are correctly identified by the algorithm and the ground truth is positive.
+- True Negative are those that are correctly identified by the algorithm as negative and the ground truth is negative.
+- False Positives are those that are wrongly identified as positive, so the ground truth is negative.
+- False negatives are those that are wrongly identified as negative, so the ground truth is positive.

+- Sensitivity is also termed as Recall.
+- Specificity is also termed as TNR (True Negative Rate) or Selectivity.

+__Steward Representation / Coverage__

 2. Annotation will cover the entire dataset and is distributed among people and data models that manually arrive at the answers.
 This incurs a cost to the management aspect as the tools that produce that amount of productivity is managed for automation as well as the headcount for annotating tasks and job management is an additional cost incurred to businesses.

-3. In a decision pipeline, where you've got to choose between Automation and Manual Tasks and also between Accuracy and Mistakes produced, the number of decisions made depends on the Level of Automation applied to the Annotation job.
+- Coverage of the dataset is a key characteristic to determine the degree of influence of the dataset with model evaluation and annotation tools.
+Coverage is a stewardship responsibility too and it lie either at the automated level or the defined level.
+- The greater the coverage of the dataset for our job the better is the model.

+__Net Promoter Score__

-4. While annotating, the net promoter score is used to achieve the objectives of producing valid answers to the given questions.
+3. While annotating, the net promoter score is used to achieve the objectives of producing valid answers to the given questions.
 For example, if the data annotation task has about 3 questions and 1 is neutral, the decider on how the question has been perceived on a sentiment analysis problem is a valid objective.

+- NPS is the difference between positive and negative answers

+__Level of Automation__

+4. In a decision pipeline, where you've got to choose between Automation and Manual Tasks and also between Accuracy and Mistakes produced, the number of decisions made depends on the Level of Automation applied to the Annotation job.

+__KPIs for Productivity__

-5. In the topic of Availability, the tools used to obtain the dataset from given format to required format for annotation is a matter of Productivity and hence KPIs come into the problem solving context.
+5. In the topic of Availability, the tools used to obtain the dataset from given format to required format for annotation is a concern of Productivity and hence KPIs come into the problem solving context.

+- Availability of the assist tools for the job such as annotation tools, image recognition tools, spreadsheets depends on how productive the job is for each person.
+For maximising the productivity the problem must be addressed from the ground base on how the data has been collected and persisted.

+__Customer Satisfaction Score__

 6. How secure the job related to applying data is dependent on the satisfaction and dissatisfaction score provided by the customer or the client.
 So CSS (Customer Satisfaction Score) is a key metric that determines Security.

+__Data Bias__

 7. Data Bias is a key factor of historical provenance and origins of the data because that is how the trained model will produce its output.

+__Data Formats and Transformation__

 8. The Cost on Provenance is dependent on the formats of data and data transformation pipelines that are used.

+_Next we see the Model Building Metrics from the AI Approach_

 MODEL BUILDING METRICS
 ----------------------